LNA-DEV/Home-Page/content/posts/home-server/truenas-scale/index.en.md

 ### ECC memory?

-I, unfortunately, do not have ECC RAM, but if you can get it, I would recommend it.
+I unfortunately do not have ECC RAM, but if you can get it, I would recommend it.
 Error Correction Code (ECC) RAM is able to correct wrong bits, which makes the system more secure against some hardware attacks and especially more reliable.
 It is not a complete dealbreaker not having it, (especially because it's kind of rare in the consumer world at the moment) but having it is a nice addon.

 ### Uninterrupted Power Supply (UPS)